Beyond Seasonal Depression: What Does This Weather Mean to You?

 Seasonal

-This experience is often linked to what’s known as Seasonal Affective Disorder (SAD), sometimes called seasonal depression.
-It’s a recognised pattern where mood dips occur at certain times of year, most commonly in autumn and winter.
+This is often linked to Seasonal Affective Disorder (SAD), sometimes called seasonal depression, a recognised pattern where mood dips occur at certain times of year, most commonly in autumn and winter.

 • Loss of interest in activities you usually enjoy